cgarbin/cot6930-natural-language-processing/assignment2/README.md

 | 336/2083 = 12%  | 168/1396 = 12% |

 The table shows that classes are equally represented in the train and test datasets.
-Therefore we can use the test dataset to perform accuracy checks on the models trained with the test dataset.
+Therefore we have a representative test dataset, one that will give us confidence in the model evaluation.

 ## Step 5 - Creating the train dataset document-word matrix